the-isf-academy/making-with-code/content/cs10/unit00/labs/lab4_fortune/_index.md

 ### Archive

 Currently there is no feature to delete a fortune.
-It can be risky to permanently delete an item from the database, so instead let's utilize the archive feature.
+It can be risky to permanently delete an item from the database, so instead let's utilize the archive column.

 💻 **Write a method `toggle_archive()`** that toggles the `archive` field to `True` or `False`, depending on its current state.